-- Ripe fruits are eaten by bats, bushpigs, fruit-eating birds (Cape parrots, purple-crested, Knysna and Ross’s louries, Rameron, African green and Delagorgue’s pigeons).
+- Ripe fruit are eaten by bats, bushpigs, fruit-eating birds (Cape parrots, Knysna and Ross’s Loeries, Rameron, African green pigeons and Delagorgue’s pigeons).

-- Provide roosting and nesting sites for various bird species.
+- The mature trees provide roosting and nesting sites for various bird species.

-- Attract a range of bird life to the area.
+- The edible and resinous fruit attracts a range of bird life to the area.

 - Bats have been observed to eat the fruit of the tree and disperse the seeds.

-- Other animal species like rodents and door mice are known to hoard the seeds.
+- Other animal species like rodents and door mice have been observed to hoard the seeds.

-- The bark and seeds are mainly used in traditional medicine.
+- The bark and seeds are known to be mainly used in traditional medicine.

-- Seeds have been known to treat tuberculoid meningitis
+- The seeds have been known to treat tuberculoid meningitis.

-- An oil extract is used as in the treatment of gonorrhoea.
+- An oil extract is used in the treatment of gonorrhoea.

 - Concoctions of the bark are used as painkillers, to treat diarrhoea, stomach ache and bring relief from itching rashes.